tonyhffong/TermWin.jl/README.md

 * title
 * height.
 When floating point, it must be within [0.0, 1.0] i.e. relative screen size.
 When integer, they mean character height.
 * width. ditto
-* x.
+* posx.
 When integer, it is the x (horizontal) location.
 0 is the left edge.
 It also supports symbols such as
     * `:staggered`
     * `:center`
     * `:left`
     * `:right`
     * `:random`
-* y.
+* posy.
 When integer, it is the y (vertical) location.
 0 is the top edge.
     * `:staggered`
     * `:center`
     * `:top`